Continuing from where we left off from last time...

 3. God knows the future

 Another set of biblical passages indicate that God knows the future, not just the past or present.
 Leaving aside the passages which teach the general doctrine that God knows everything, there are many which explicitly refer to his knowledge of things to come.

 The most obvious examples are all the Messianic prophecies which predicted the coming of Jesus, but there are many other examples such as the prediction in the Torah and almost all the pre-exilic prophets that Israel would sin, go into exile, and then be restored.

 Sometimes individuals are predicted by name, hundreds of years in advance.
 For example, the prediction in 1 Kings 13:2 that Jeroboam's idolatrous altar would be destroyed by King Josiah, hundreds of years later (2 Kings 23:15).
-Or the prediction by Isaiah concerning the rule of King Cyrus, the Persion monarch who brought Israel back from exile.
+Or the prediction by Isaiah concerning the rule of King Cyrus, the Persian monarch who brought Israel back from exile.
+[Update: apparently "Cyrus" was actually a generic name for Persion rulers, meaning Lord.
+However, this is still an noteworthy prediction since at the time of Isaiah, the Persian empire was not a dominant power in the Middle East.]
 The context of the surrounding passage compares God to idols and false gods, and in many passages describes God's ability to predict the future as a key divine attribute which distinguishes him:

 I am God, and there is no other;

 I am God, and there is none like me.

 I make known the end from the beginning,

 from ancient times, what is still to come.
 (Isaiah 46:9-10)